-1. Remove the lens by removing the screw.
+1. Remove the turn signal light lens by removing the screw.

-- 1. Screw

-- 2. License plate light bulb socket

-- 2. Remove the burnt out bulb by pulling it out.
+2. Remove the burnt-out bulb by pushing it in and turning it counterclockwise.

-- Insert a new bulb into the socket.

-- 4. Install the lens by installing the screw NOTICE: Do not overtighten the screw, otherwise the lens may break.
-[ECA11191]
+- 3. Insert a new bulb into the socket, push it in, and then turn it clockwise until it stops. - 4.
+Install the lens by installing the screw.
+NOTICE: Do not overtighten the screw, otherwise the lens may break.
+[ECA11192]